qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 -------------------

-The tab :guilabel:`Temporal` is used to set the temporal range of your project, either by using manual input or by calculating it from the current projects temporal layers.
+The tab :guilabel:`Temporal` is used to set the temporal range of your project, either by using manual input or by calculating it from the current project temporal layers.

 .. _figure_temporal_tab: